What is an escape room?

 How Are Your Escape Rooms Different?

-Compared to your typical physical escape rooms, ours are different in three ways:
+Compared to your typical physical escape rooms, mine are different in three ways:

-- Personal: While a traditional escape room has a single theme meant for any generic group, ours are built around you, so they’re heavily personalized based on the players and/or the event.
+- Personal: While a traditional escape room has a single theme meant for any generic group, mine are built around you, so they’re heavily personalized based on the players and/or the event.

-- Inexpensive: We can keep costs low because we’re not renting a building, making secret passageways, or renovating your room.
+- Inexpensive: I can keep costs low because I’m not renting a building, making secret passageways, or renovating your room.
 You’ll still have lots of fun with the unique locks and variety of boxes that challenge you like any other escape room.

 How Big Does the Room Need to Be?

-Any room is enough to use our escape rooms.
+Any room is enough.
 Play in your bedroom, living room, conference room, gymnasium, classroom…you name it.
 As long as the players can fit in the room, the game can be built.

 How Many People Can Be in One Group?